South Carolina Gamecocks football under Steve Spurrier: 2008 season

-Spurrier admitted that he and the team learned some humility after last season's second half "collapse", which was unfavorably compared to the program's history.
-After three seasons, Spurrier was 21–16 at South Carolina.
-Although Lou Holtz had a better win-loss record and one more bowl win in his best three-year stretch, Spurrier had already been able to beat Georgia, Florida, and Tennessee.
-Holtz never beat the latter two teams.

 South Carolina had a 2008 recruiting class that was ranked No. 34 by 247Sports, No. 22 by On3, and No. 22 by Rivals.com.
 Notable departures included longtime starting quarterback Blake Mitchell, while notable incoming players included Devin Taylor and Antonio Allen.

-Defensive coordinator Tyrone Nix left to take the same position at Ole Miss.
-He was replaced by Ellis Johnson, who had most recently been the defensive coordinator for Mississippi State.
-Maryland assistant coach Ray Rychleski was hired as the new special teams coordinator.
-Shane Beamer's coaching responsibilities shifted from outside linebackers and special teams to cornerbacks.
-Ten of the defense's eleven starters from last season returned.
-Stephen Garcia was kicked off the team until August, missing spring practice again.
+Defensive coordinator Tyrone Nix left to take the same position at Ole Miss; he was replaced by Mississippi State's Ellis Johnson, who inherited a defense returning ten starters from last season.
 South Carolina announced the "Garnet Way", a new campaign to upgrade facilities.
 The Gamecocks faced a more difficult schedule than last year, and one writer for ESPN speculated that an aging Spurrier could soon leave if he saw winning a championship as an impossibility.